Positive virus tests on Aust-NZ cruise

 “To the community – if you know somebody who came in yesterday from the Ruby Princess, do our community a very big favour and have a chat and make sure that they are given this clear message: Put yourself in a self-isolation.”

-That message was on Friday reiterated by Prime Minister Scott Morrison who said the recommendations of health authorities should be followed.

-NSW chief health officer Dr Kerry Chant said all passengers had been contacted by text and email with authorities now making follow-up phone calls.
+Dr Chant said all passengers had been contacted by text and email with authorities now making follow-up phone calls.

 She said the cruise ship company would take care of the Ruby Princess crew.